Your next spring baking project has arrived! Mexican Sweet Bread!

 I take a clean kitchen towel and gently drape it over the egg washed rolls to allow them to rest at room temperature while you shape the topping.

-While the dough rises, let’s start making daisy shapes with our white concha topping.
+While the Mexican sweet bread dough rises, let’s start making daisy shapes with our white concha topping.

 Place the topping between two pieces of parchment paper.
 No need to flour the parchment.
 There’s enough butter that the topping shouldn’t stick.